SkylineCommunications/dataminer-docs/release-notes/DIS/SLC_RN_DISv2.8.1_REV000.md

 #### IDE - Table editor: Column options no longer converted to lowercase \[ID_17313\]

 In some cases, dynamic items defined in \<ColumnOption> tags would incorrectly be converted to lower case when you applied changes made in the table editor.
-An options attribute like “;save;SelectionSetVar:VariableName” would, for example, get converted to “;save;SelectionSetVar:variablename”.
+An options attribute like `;save;SelectionSetVar:VariableName` would, for example, get converted to `;save;SelectionSetVar:variablename`.
 This problem has now been fixed.

 #### Validator: Problem when a column parameter could not be found \[ID_17394\]